divyat2605/layoutsense/README.md

 ## Project Overview

-DocuParse is a production-grade document intelligence API that goes beyond commodity OCR.
+LayoutSense is a production-grade document intelligence API that goes beyond commodity OCR.
 Rather than calling a recognition library as a monolithic black box, it implements the **three-stage pipeline** described in PP-OCR (Du et al., 2020) as discrete, inspectable stages — text detection, direction classification, and text recognition — and then applies a **LayoutLM-inspired post-processing layer** (Xu et al., 2020) that uses bounding box coordinates as first-class features to reconstruct document structure.

 The result is an API that returns not just raw strings, but semantically labelled regions — headings, paragraphs, tables, figures — positioned in reading order, with the spatial metadata preserved for downstream NLP or document understanding tasks.